 Standards toward paralegal training and certification vary from state to state.
 Many law firms do not even require formal paralegal certification, if their state does not require such.
 They often opt to train high school diplomates or college graduates in paralegal work within the job, itself.

 If education is the preferred path for greater marketability and competitive edge in the field, a DWI paralegal education may consist of formal training from a college or technical school.
-Some of these certification programs offer study with a focus upon certain areas of law.
-Most are more general toward expanded job opportunity for a beginning paralegal.
+Some of these certification programs offer studies with a focus on certain areas of law.
+Most are more general toward expanded job opportunities for a beginning paralegal.
 Some state law boards allow specialized certification such as civil or criminal, toward their official certification.